reggiecheston/LRNR-FrontEnd/README.md

 ### Front-end (cypress)

+#### Installing and running cypress:

-- Navigate into the front end directory:
+- Navigate into the root of the front-end directory:

 ```bash
     cd LRNR-FrontEnd